-Join us October 1-29 to celebrate 50 years of Maple Leaf Festival!
+Join us in October to celebrate 51 years of Maple Leaf Festival!

-An annual celebration of the Maple Leaf City with all your traditional town spirit and fall festivities, the Maple Leaf Festival offers a full month of hometown activities including a Designer Showcase Home Tour, Lobster Boil at the Historic Phelps House, Live Theatre at Stone’s Throw Dinner Theatre, and art exhibitions at artCentral and Cherry’s Art Emporium on the Square.
+An annual celebration of the Maple Leaf City with all your traditional town spirit and fall festivities, the Maple Leaf Festival offers a full month of hometown activities including a festival starter, Everything Chocolate through the Decades, a gourmet tasting experience, a Lobster Boil at the Historic Phelps House, Live Theatre at Stone’s Throw Dinner Theatre, and art exhibitions at artCentral and Cherry’s Art Emporium on the Square.

-The festival hits it’s stride in the second weekend in October with races with Fair Acres YMCA, a Bicycle Tour with Joplin Trails Coalition, a Safety Fair with the Carthage Fire Department, Dogs in the Park, and Pageants for all ages.
-The fun runs all week with Plein Aire Paint Out & Auction, Movie Night, Gospel Sing, Latino Festival, Wine Tastings, Three Minutes of Fame Lip Sync Competition, Brats on the Square and Car Show Cruise Night.
+The festival hits it’s stride in the second weekend in October with a Bicycle Tour with Joplin Trails Coalition, a Safety Fair with the Carthage Fire Department, Latino Festival, Carthage History Sampler Program & Mini-Walk, Dog Show, and Pageants for all ages.
+The fun runs all week with the Kelly-Miller Brothers Circus, Plein Aire Paint Out & Auction, Carnival, Gospel Sing, Three Minutes of Fame Lip Sync Competition, Brats on the Square, Pie Contest & Bake Sale, races with Fair Acres YMCA, and Car Show Cruise Night.

 The third Saturday in October is the peak of the festival starting with the Pancake Feed at the Fire Station and leading to the largest Parade in Southwest Missouri on the Historic Carthage Square.
-The Saturday afternoon schedule continues with an Antique Tractor Show, THE Maple Leaf Car Show, Model Railroad Show & Swap Meet, Battle of Carthage Civil War Demonstrations, Celtic Wine Festival at White Rose Winery, Vendors & Entertainment continue on the Square with Willie Arthur Smith’s Marching Cobras, and the Marching Band Festival continues into the night.
+The Saturday afternoon schedule continues with an Antique Tractor Show, THE Maple Leaf Car Show, Model Railroad Show & Swap Meet, Quilt Show, Vendors & Entertainment continue on the Square, and the 52nd Annual Marching Band Festival continues into the night.